docker/cli/docs/reference/commandline/image_prune.md

 >
 > You are prompted for confirmation before the `prune` removes
 > anything, but you are not shown a list of what will potentially be removed.
-> In addition, `docker image ls` does not support negative filtering, so it
+> In addition, `docker image ls` doesn't support negative filtering, so it
 > difficult to predict what images will actually be removed.

 ## Related commands